 Each resident will be assigned a physician, however residents may continue with their own physician with their agreement.
-Our medical director is Dr Paul Ferner.
-Our attending physicians are Dr. Mohomad Mithoowani, Dr. Phil Vandewalle and Dr. Sara Puente.
+Our medical director is Dr. Philip Vandewalle.
+Our attending physicians are Dr. Mohomad Mithoowani, Dr. Sara Puente, Dr. Jennifer Parr and Dr. Julie Copeland.

 Registered nursing staff (RN and RPN) are on duty 24 hours per day.
-Their roles are complemented by Health Care Aides who provide all necessary personal care.
+Their roles are complemented by Personal Support Workers (PSWs) who provide all necessary personal care.

-Our staff will help arrange for custom wheelchairs and other mobility devices, dentures, glasses and hearing aides.
-Basic foot care is provided by RPN staff as needed, advance foot care can be arranged with a podiatrist.
+Our staff will help arrange for custom wheelchairs and other mobility devices, dentures, glasses, and hearing aids.
+Specialized foot care service is provided by a contracted registered practical nurse.
 Dental care is not provided and is the responsibility of the resident.
 Our staff will assist with making dental appointments and provide transportation within Strathroy.

-Strathmere Lodge also offers: relaxed visiting policy, whirlpool baths, special care area for Alzheimer residents, respite care/ short stay, modern exercise room, close to Strathroy hospital
+Strathmere Lodge also offers: relaxed visiting policy, whirlpool baths, special care area for Dementia residents, respite care/ short stay, modern exercise room, close to Strathroy hospital.

 The Residents' Council has been established to provide a forum for resident participation and encourages the sharing of concerns and ideas.
 The Council supports and promotes resident rights, autonomy and decision making.